 I've been on the World Without Orphans team for over ten years.
 Along with my wife, Tanya, and our 2 young sons, I chose to stay home in our eastern Ukrainian city of Dnipro, feeling a strong calling from God to help and serve those in our community.
 Shortly after the start of the invasion, we opened our home to a family of four who needed a safer place to stay.
-Currently, eight to eleven people are finding refuge in our apartment and making use of our building's bomb shelter when sirens blare.
-Tanya cooks food for our guests and helps with coordinating volunteer efforts in evacuations from Kharkiv, and I continue to perform important tasks as the logistics lead for WWO’s online conference in Africa as well as working on the evacuation efforts across Ukraine.
+At that moment, eight to eleven people were finding refuge in our apartment and making use of our building's bomb shelter when sirens blare.
+Tanya cooked food for our guests and helped with coordinating volunteer efforts in evacuations from all over Ukraine.
+I continued to perform important tasks as the logistics lead for WWO’s online events worldwide as well as working on the evacuation efforts across Ukraine.

 God is giving us strength and the ability to serve as we face this battle in our nation.